-Describe the health and/or welfare and environmental benefits anticipated from this grant (or broader project).
+Describe the health and/or welfare and environmental benefits anticipated from this grant (or broader program).
 Describe how these benefits will address the health and/or welfare and environmental challenges in the Community Need (Section V.B.1).

 b.
-Environmental Benefits from Infrastructure Reuse/Sustainable Reuse [10 points]
+Environmental Benefits from Infrastructure Reuse/Sustainable Reuse [5 points]

-- Describe how your community is using planning, policies, ordinances or other tools to foster and implement sustainable redevelopment.
-Provide examples which may be pertinent to the proposed project such as using existing infrastructure, green buildings, energy efficiency, water management, green remediation, construction and demolition materials recycling, diesel emissions reductions, and renewable energy.
-[5 Points] - ii.
-Provide one example of efforts you have taken in your planning to integrate equitable development or livability principles for cleanup and revitalization of brownfields, such as improved transportation choices, affordable housing, and other considerations as described on page 7 of these guidelines.
-[5 Points]
+- Planning, Policies or Other Tools [2 points] Describe how your community is using planning, policies, ordinances or other tools to foster and implement sustainable redevelopment.
+Provide examples which may be pertinent to the proposed program and/or your candidate projects, such as using existing infrastructure, green buildings, energy efficiency, water management, green remediation, construction and demolition materials recycling, diesel emissions reductions, and renewable energy. - ii.
+Example of Efforts [3 points]

+Provide one example of efforts you have taken in your planning to integrate equitable development or livability principles for cleanup and revitalization of brownfields, such as improved transportation choices, affordable housing, and other considerations as described on page 6 of these guidelines.

 c.
-Economic or non-Economic Benefits (long term benefits) [10 points]
+Economic or non-Economic Benefits (long term benefits) [5 points]